 Note: For all tracks constructed before 1 January 2004, the lanes may have a width of maximum 1.25m.
+However, when such a track is fully resurfaced or replaced, the lane width shall comply with this Rule.

 Start and Finish